Network-Karan/Network-Karan/README.md

 I was like a God who could create his own universe, and order the universe to act in the ways that he wanted it to be.
 He could come up with an idea, and shape that idea into something real.

 I enjoy the mental challenge of making things.
-It’s frustrating, but if you have an end goal in mind, and have the persistence to see it through then you can get past the frustration and enjoy the “W” of seeing your idea come into fruition.
+It’s frustrating, but if you have an end goal in mind, and have the persistence, to see it through then you can get past the frustration and enjoy the “W” of seeing your idea come into fruition.

 ## 🤝 Connect with me: